-{ Our method allows both addition and removal of content using positive and negative strokes.
-The cases where the single stroke fails to obtain the desired content in the extracted space, the user can add another positive stroke to add more content.
-Fig.\ref{fig:double_positive} shows one such example where the excavator (`JCB') has missing teeth in the extracted region.
-By drawing an additional stroke and bilaterally growing the region again brings out the full desired result.
+{ Our method allows both adding and removing content using positive and negative strokes.
+The cases where the single stroke fails to obtain the desired content in the extracted space, the user can add another positive stroke to add more content. \cref{fig:double_positive} shows one such example where the excavator (`JCB') has missing teeth in the extracted region.
+Drawing an additional stroke and bilaterally growing the region again brings out the full desired result.
 This effectively grows the bit-map $M^r$ by segmenting more desirable regions from the volumetric space.

-Similar to addition of new content, some scenarios demand the need for the removal of extraneous content from the extracted region.
+Similar to adding new content, some scenarios demand the need to remove extraneous content from the extracted region.
 In such scenarios, we mark the region to be removed and grow it independently of the positive content.
-Once fully grown, full extent of the negative/undesirable content is obtained which we subtract from the previously extracted regions obtaining the edited bit-map $M^r$.
-Fig.\ref{fig:teaser} shows one such example where the \textsc{Reflective Granite} floods into the \textsc{Table} region.
+Once fully grown, the full extent of the negative/undesirable content is obtained which we subtract from the previously extracted regions obtaining the edited bit-map $M^r$. \cref{fig:teaser} shows one such example where the \textsc{Reflective Granite} floods into the \textsc{Table} region.
 We add a negative stroke (red) to remove this undesired region.

-The incorporation of these functionalities is not trivial in the case of the prior art, as an additional negative match or a positive match calculation at the time of rendering is a tedious task. } }
+Incorporating these functionalities is not trivial in the case of the prior art, as an additional negative match or a positive match calculation at the time of rendering is a tedious task. } }